NikitaS4/cppimagefilterbase/README.md

 FancyBlur	# Just for fun, it's bluf filter with bug (wrong kernel)

+Overflow	# Sets blue component of each pixel to maximum

 How to use:
 1. Put image (*.png) nearby *.exe file
 2. Write configuration file